Clinton Power + Associates

 All healthy relationships include doses of conflict.
-The trick to maintaining a strong relationship isn’t to avoid conflict but to manage a conflict discussion in ways that are constructive, resolve your relationship issues, and bring you and your partner together rather than pulling you apart.
+The trick to maintaining a strong relationship isn’t to avoid conflict but to manage conflict discussions constructively, resolve your relationship issues with the help of the “Gottman 4 horsemen,” and bring you and your partner together rather than pull you apart.

 Key takeaways:

-- Dr. John Gotman’s 4 horsemen can predict relationship demise with over 90% accuracy
+• The “Gottman 4 Horsemen” can predict relationship failure with over 90% accuracy

-- understanding the 4 horsemen and avoiding them in your own relationship can save your relationship from divorce or separation
+• Recognising the Gottman 4 horsemen and avoiding them in your relationship can save your relationship from divorce or separation

 Drs.
-John and Julie Gottman of the Gottman Institute created The Four Horsemen of the Apocalypse, a metaphor referencing the end of the New Testament, used to help you recognise and navigate 4 pitfalls of combative conversations.
-Instead of having destructive arguments, they aim to help you develop constructive communication patterns.
+John and Julie Gottman, of the Gottman Institute, created The 4 Horsemen of the Apocalypse, a metaphor referencing the end of the New Testament, used to help you recognise and navigate 4 pitfalls of combative conversations.
+Instead of having negative communication styles, they aim to help you develop constructive communication patterns.

-The Four Horsemen are criticism, contempt, defensiveness, and stonewalling.
-Gottman’s research has shown with over 90% accuracy that these behaviours are a highly accurate predictor of divorce.
+The Gottman 4 Horsemen are criticism, contempt, defensiveness, and stonewalling.
+Gottman’s research has shown, with over 90% accuracy, that these behaviours are a highly accurate predictor of divorce.
 Therefore, it’s important to be aware of them and apply their solutions.

 Each of the Four Horsemen has a solution when used in place of its horseman, which helps you and your partner build your relationship up instead of tearing it down.